jdrsn/slate/source/includes/_files.md

 ### URL parameters

-In the request URL, you must replace `app` and `array` with your respective data.
+In the request URL, you must replace the parameters below with your respective data.

 Parameter | Description | Required
 --------- | ----------- |  -----------